arangodb/docs/3.10/administration-reduce-memory-footprint.md

 which is needed repeatedly is found to be available in cache.

 Essentially, all AQL queries are executed in RAM.
-That means that every single AQL query needs some RAM - both on coordinators and on dbservers.
+That means that every single AQL query needs some RAM - both on Coordinators and on DB-Servers.
 It is possible to limit the memory usage of a single AQL query as well as the global usage for all AQL queries running concurrently.
 Obviously, if either of these limits is reached, an AQL query can fail due to a lack of RAM, which is then reported back to the user.

-Everything which executes JavaScript (only on coordinators, user defined AQL functions and Foxx services), needs RAM, too.
+Everything which executes JavaScript (only on Coordinators, user defined AQL functions and Foxx services), needs RAM, too.
 If JavaScript is not to be used, memory can be saved by reducing the number of V8 contexts.

 ArangoSearch uses memory in different ways:

-- writes which are committed in RocksDB but have not yet been **committed** to the search index are buffered in RAM,
+- Writes which are committed in RocksDB but have not yet been **committed** to the search index are buffered in RAM,
-- the search indexes use memory for **consolidation** of multiple smaller search index segments into fewer larger ones,
+- The search indexes use memory for **consolidation** of multiple smaller search index segments into fewer larger ones,
-- the actual indexed search data resides in memory mapped files, which also need RAM to be cached.
+- The actual indexed search data resides in memory mapped files, which also need RAM to be cached.

 Finally, the cluster internal management uses RAM in each `arangod`